-As part of follow-up activities and for the preparation of the next version of this initial DMP long term data preservation mechanisms will be explored.
-Our intention is to preserve non-sensitive data for a predetermined period after the completion of the project.
-Furthermore, we will identify appropriate archiving institutions that might serve as long term data preservation entities, so that the data produced as part of HARMONY are accessible by the research community in the long term.
+Our intention is to preserve non-sensitive data for 6 months after the completion of the project.
+Furthermore, open data repositories serve as long term data preservation entities, so that the data produced as part of HARMONY are accessible by the research community in the long term.